-Table 6
+Table 7

-Our Strategic Plan reflects the Framework for Community Health and Social Care Integrated Services.
-The Framework explains the key components of effective, sustainable integrated care (see Figure 6).
+Our Strategic Plan reflects the Framework for Community Health and Social Care Integrated Services, which explains the key components of effective, sustainable integrated care.
+Further information about the framework can be found on the Health and Social Care Scotland website.